- Search The Registry

 - My Account

 *On this date from 900 AD, the African Diaspora is briefly defined.
-The African Diaspora is of the worldwide demographic of communities descended from native sub-Saharan Africans or people from Sub-Saharan Africa, primarily in the Americas.
+The African Diaspora is of the worldwide demographic of indigenous communities descended from native sub-Saharan Africans or people from Sub-Saharan Africa, primarily in the Americas.
 Historically, ethnographers, historians, politicians and writers have used the term particularly to refer to the “Middle Passage” descendants of the West and Central Africans.

 These people were enslaved and shipped to the Americas via the Atlantic slave trade between the 16th and 19th centuries, with their largest populations in Brazil, the United States and Haiti.
 Some scholars identify "four circulatory phases" of this migration out of Africa.
 Prior to the Atlantic slave trade, Arab traders took even more slaves from other parts of Africa, selling them to markets in North Africa and the Middle East (Western Asia).
 This can be referenced to 3,000 B.C.
 The phrase African diaspora, though coined sometime earlier, gradually entered common usage at the turn of the 21st century.
 The term diaspora originates from the Greek διασπορά (diaspora, literally "scattering") which gained popularity in English in reference to the Jewish diaspora before being more broadly applied to other populations.